MTDago/mern-client/README.md

 ## A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

 The team should have a competent knowledge in Javascript fundamentals and be able to build a MERN framework.
 Basic knowledge of HTML and CSS and routing is also beneficial however not required by the whole team.
 Communication and working collectively in a team environment is also highly required.

 ## Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

+The most obvious knowledge and skills needed for a MERN assessment,  is a general understanding of it.
+This was the biggest challenge as we are all so new to it.
+The team also needed a great sense of source control and to follow the trello boards to set and assign specific tasks.
+Mostly the application was made up

 ## Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?